GVancauwenberghe/gvancauwenberghe.github.io/_teaching/teaching-16.md

 location: "Lisbon, Portugal"
 ---

-This training module aimed at providing professionals with a better understanding od the European legislation on data access, re-use and sharing, with a key focus on the requirements of the INSPIRE Directive regarding the sharing of data and services.
+This training module aimed at providing professionals with a better understanding of the European legislation on data access, re-use and sharing, with a key focus on the requirements of the INSPIRE Directive regarding the sharing of data and services.

 ## Content
 1. Data and service sharing in the EU